kyull-it/Capstone-Predicting-Temperature/README.md

 # Capstone-Predicting-Temperature
 This repository is about a team project for an undergraduate capstone course, "Predicting Regional Temperature in Korean Using a Deep Learning Model (LSTM)"

-`predict_airtemp.py` is the code for prediction of temperatures using tensorflow
+`predict_airtemp.py` is the code to predict temperatures using LSTM model in Tensorflow framework.